Staff List

 Board

-Wajeeha Rafat is a passionate finance professional, has a splendid career of over 15 years in Finance, Audit and Consulting across large global companies such as Ernst & Young, Siemens, Royal Bank of Canada.
-She is CPA (Canada), CMA (UK) and SAP CO Certified (Germany) and has a Bachelors in Commerce and Masters in Economics degrees.
-She started her career with Ernst & Young, conducted external audit of clients in multiple industries including non-profit organizations.
-She was able to get her first job in the Canada with Scotia Bank as a Manager Reporting and Analysis and thereafter served Royal Bank of Canada for over 3 years as Manager Financial and Regulatory Reporting.
-She took active part in various volunteering activities hosted by or sponsored by RBC.
-Recently she raised funds for RBC Race for the Kids and was recognized as the top 10 fund raisers of the CFO Group.
-Wajeeha is very passionate about volunteering, has been associated with CCVT for almost five years.
+Wajeeha Rafat is an enthusiastic finance professional, who has 20 years of diverse experience in Finance, Audit, and Consulting across large global companies such as Ernst & Young, Siemens, and leading banks in Canada.
+She is CPA (Canada), CMA (UK), and SAP CO Certified (Germany) and has a bachelor’s in commerce and master’s in economics.
+She started her career with Ernst & Young and conducted external audits of clients in multiple industries including non-profit organizations.
+She worked in Scotiabank, Royal Bank of Canada, and Canadian Imperial Bank of Canada in their head offices in Reporting and Accounting teams.
+She took an active part in various volunteering activities hosted or sponsored by these banks.
+She raised funds for RBC Race for the Kids, which recognised her as one of the top ten fundraisers of the CFO Group.
+Wajeeha has been associated with CCVT for over eight years.

-Dr. Carolyn Filteau recently completed a PHD at Osgoode Law School in Toronto, Canada.
-Her PHD thesis title is “Rights and Responsibilities: What are the Prospects for R2P in the International/Transnational Arena?”
-She also holds an LLM in Law specializing in Dispute Resolution from Osgoode Laws School and BA/MA in Anthropology from the University of British Columbia.
-She taught Conflict Resolution at Seneca College in Toronto and Negotiation at the Life Institute, Ryerson University.
-Her research interests include international law, humanitarian intervention legal theory, global conflict, the responsibility to protect, global governance, nongovernmental organizations and conflict resolution.
-She has presented papers at International conferences and published in conference proceedings and journals.
-She is currently Secretary of the Board of the Canadian Centre for Victims of Torture.
+Dr. Carolyn Filteau after 25 years in senior University administration, completed a Ph.D. at Osgoode Law School in Toronto, Canada in 2015 focusing on international humanitarian law.
+She also holds an LLM in Law from Osgoode in Dispute Resolution which provides her with expertise in mediation, arbitration and negotiation.
+She has taught Criminal Law at York University and Conflict Resolution at Seneca College in Toronto and Negotiation at the Life Institute, Toronto Metropolitan University.
+Her research and interests include international law, humanitarian intervention, global conflict, the responsibility to protect, global governance, immigration and refugees coming to Canada, and conflict resolution.
+She has presented papers at international conferences and published in conference proceedings and journals.
+She is currently Secretary of the Board of the Canadian Centre for Victims of Torture where she has

 LLB.
 LLM.
 Dip.
 LP., is a lawyer called to the Bar Societies of Ontario, the Northwest Territories and Manitoba.
 She has over 15 years work experience combining family and criminal law, policy development on diversity, equity, equality and human rights issues.
 In her career, as a lawyer, Estella has supported challenges to section 15 of the Charter of Rights and Freedoms at the Court at the Court Challenges Program of Canada; established the first legal aid clinic in the Mackenzie Delta Region, Northwest Territories; fought for the rights of racialized and indigenous communities, and women and children, at the National Anti-Racism Council of Canada and the Metropolitan Action Committee on Violence Against Women and Children, respectively.
 Estella has been instrumental in starting projects that empower youth, women, the disabled, Indigenous and racialized communities.
 Estella is a mediator and facilitator; and she has made presentations on human rights issues to the United Nations Commission on Human Rights on several occasions, the Organization for Security and Co-operation in Europe and many national and international conferences.